COVID-19 Relief Bill Allows Millions to Reclaim Healthcare Coverage at No Cost

 Once someone completes detox, it’s important they continue treatment through residential or outpatient rehabilitation.
 Rehab is where patients undergo therapy and medication-assisted treatment (if necessary) to rewire thought patterns and set themselves up for long-term recovery.

 If you or a loved one has been struggling with substance misuse but have been delaying treatment due to losing your health insurance, the COVID-19 relief bill may provide the financial support you need to be able to afford treatment.
-Please reach out to an admissions navigator at to learn about treatment at Greenhouse Treatment Center or other American Addiction Centers’ (AAC) facilities.
+Please reach out to an admissions navigator at to learn about rehab treatment in Texas at Greenhouse Treatment Center or any other American Addiction Centers’ (AAC) facilities.